 ½ cup chopped fresh tomatoes

 3 large eggs

-6 ounces Cabot Sharp Light Cheddar or Sharp Extra Light Cheddar, grated (about 1 1/2 cups)
+6 ounces Cabot Sharp Lite50 Cheddar or Cabot Sharp Lite75 Cheddar, grated (about 1 ½ cups)

-1. In small saucepan, bring 1 cup water to simmer; add amaranth, cover pan and cook for 12 to 15 minutes or until water is completely absorbed.
+BRING 1 cup water to simmer in a small sauce pan; add amaranth, cover pan and cook for 12 to 15 minutes or until water is completely absorbed.

-2. In another small saucepan, combine bulgur with 1 cup water; bring to simmer, cover pan and cook for 10 to 12 minutes or until water is absorbed.
+COMBINE bulgur with 1 cup water in another small saucepan; bring to simmer, cover pan and cook for 10 to 12 minutes or until water is absorbed.

-9. In medium bowl, whisk eggs until frothy; add milk, salt, pepper and nutmeg, if using, whisking to combine.
+WHISK eggs in a medium bowl until frothy; add milk, salt, pepper and nutmeg, if using, whisking to combine.